hoapham2k2/neovim_configurations/README.md

 - Neovim version: 0.9.5
 - OS: Windows 10 (64-bit)

+# Pre-requisites
+- Node.js
+    - global packages: `neovim` <!-- neovim in order to use the node plugins, like coc, etc. --
+- Python
+    - `pynvim` <!-- pynvim in order to use the python plugins, like deoplete, etc. --
+- Neovim

 # Installation

 ## 1. Preparing the plugin manager (I use [vim-plug](https://github.com/junegunn/vim-plug)).